Residence Halls & Eastview Terrace

 There are no active telephone landlines in student rooms.
 Students are encouraged to use the courtesy phones located in the residence hall hallways for security and local calls.
 Upon request, an individual land line may be activated for a specified charge.
 Interested students should contact the Commons Desk Operation.

 Bicycles should be registered with the Parking Office.
-Bicycles are to be placed in the bicycle racks located outside the residence halls.
+Keep bicycles in the bicycle racks located outside the residence halls.
 Students may store their bicycles in their rooms with the permission of their roommate(s).
 Bicycles are not permitted in lounges, laundries, hallways, bathrooms, dining halls, or other public areas.
 Students may be held responsible for damages.
 Skateboards are prohibited on campus.
 In-line skates are not permitted to be worn in the residence halls or dining commons.

 - Room occupants will be held responsible for the condition of the room and furnishings and for any damages or losses that may occur during occupancy.

-- For the purpose of damage, theft, or loss assessment, occupancy shall be inclusive from the date of check-in to the date the student properly checks out of the room.
+- For the purpose of damage, theft, or loss assessment, occupancy includes the date of check-in to the date the student properly checks out of the room.
 Charges will be applied against the student’s account.
 Residents must pay a damage assessment when billed.

 - Residents are not permitted to make damage repairs or arrange for them to be made.
-In an emergency, Housing management staff, an RA, or University Police should be contacted.
-Any student who leaves the University at the end of the contract period or earlier because of withdrawal from the University or other termination of study, and who fails to return the room key at the time of check-out, will automatically be assessed a charge for core and key replacement.
+In an emergency, contact Housing management staff, an RA, or University Police.
+Any student who leaves the University at the end of the contract period or earlier because of withdrawal from the University or other termination of study, and who fails to return the room key at the time of check-out, will automatically be assessed a charge for door lock and key replacement.
 The amount will be charged against the student’s account.

-The University is not responsible for loss or damage to occupants' personal property, therefore each individual is strongly advised to carry property insurance.
+The University is not responsible for loss or damage to occupants' personal property.
+Each student is strongly advised to carry property insurance.

 Mail for resident students should be addressed as follows:

 Room Number, Residence Hall